wolverine2k/crunchy/trunk/crunchy/src/tests/test_io_widget.rst

 todo: we need to conclude this test as we did with the previous one, to check the content of the new elements.

-2c.
+c.
 Testing with a Borg interpreter
 ------------------------------------

 to do